 1 Corinthians 15:21-22 “For since by man came death, by Man also came the resurrection of the dead.For as in Adam all die, even so in Christ all shall be made alive.”

 The Final Word was given by Jesus….It is Finished.
 The Covenant agreement had been carried by God alone.
-We who follow Jesus have been given this spiritual heritage as heirs of Abraham and likewise, heirs of the promise—the expectation is now that we uphold it.
+For those who follow Jesus they have been given a spiritual heritage as heirs of Abraham and likewise, heirs of the promise—the expectation is now to uphold it.

 When the final contract is concluded, it is Jesus–the great Amen, who will have endorsed your life for eternity.
 It was by His perfection, it was sealed by His blood, and it was by His obedience by which we have been kept within this sacred covenant we call Salvation.

 Jesus is the author.
 You are His tablet.
-One day we will glorify Him for it.
+He will write your story if you let Him.